Iraqi Police: Controversy

 The Iraqi Police has faced a number of problems since it was reformed by the Coalition Provisional Authority after the fall of Baghdad.
 It became the target of fighters from inside and outside Iraq; thousands of officers have been killed by gunfire and bombings by Iraqi insurgents, foreign terrorists and, in some cases, friendly fire from Coalition troops.
-An estimated 4,250 Iraqi police officers were killed from January 2005 and 4 March 2006.
+An estimated 4,250 Iraqi police officers were killed from January 2005 and March 4, 2006.
 Due to high unemployment in Iraq, many young Iraqi men have volunteered to join the police forces.
-A number of recruits have been killed by suicide bombers and suicide car bombs whilst queueing at police stations.
+A number of recruits have been killed by suicide bombers and suicide car bombs while queueing at police stations.

 The IP has also been infiltrated by insurgents, who use access to privileged information, training and weapons for their own motives.
 Many police stations have been attacked, blown up, had weapons stolen from them and have been occupied by opponents of the Iraqi government; as a result, many police officers have abandoned their posts.
 As of October 7, 2006, 12,000 Iraqi Police deserted and 4,000 were killed.

-On 17 August 2016, a market owner was killed by a police officer after a brawl began when the market owner "refused to back his vehicle" in Baghdad.
+On August 17, 2016, a market owner was killed by a police officer after a brawl began when the market owner "refused to back his vehicle" in Baghdad.

-Sharia

-The Ba'athist regime began to increase the role of Islam in government during the early 1990s, with required religious education in the schools, honor killings and religious committees to punish those deemed in violation of traditional mores (such as adultery, fornication and homosexuality).

-The Iraqi constitution stipulates Islam as the official religion, enacted laws must conform to sharia and provisions for civil rights and liberties are in accordance with public mores.
-Many members of the Iraqi police and Interior Ministry have ties to the Islamic fundamentalist Badr Brigade, which have been given leeway to punish those suspected of immorality.
-In Basra, police guarding a local park reportedly made no attempt to stop an armed group from severely beating two women and shooting a male Iraqi friend of theirs to death.